spryker/spryker-docs/docs/scos/dev/glue-api-guides/202005.0/managing-shopping-lists.md

 ---
 title: Managing Shopping Lists
 originalLink: https://documentation.spryker.com/v5/docs/managing-shopping-lists
+originalArticleId: 46eec688-6802-433f-998d-c6187356f25b
 redirect_from:
   - /v5/docs/managing-shopping-lists
   - /v5/docs/en/managing-shopping-lists
 ---

-With the help of the [Shopping Lists](https://documentation.spryker.com/v5/docs/en/shopping-list) feature, company users can manage shopping lists for their company to plan purchasing activities beforehand.
-Unlike [Wishlists](https://documentation.spryker.com/v5/docs/en/wishlist), Shopping Lists contain not only a list of items to be purchased but also the quantity of each item.
+With the help of the [Shopping Lists](/docs/scos/dev/features/202005.0/shopping-list/shopping-list.html) feature, company users can manage shopping lists for their company to plan purchasing activities beforehand.
+Unlike [Wishlists](/docs/scos/dev/features/202005.0/wishlist/wishlist.html), Shopping Lists contain not only a list of items to be purchased but also the quantity of each item.

 The endpoints provided by the **Shopping List API** provide full *Shopping List management* functionality via REST requests.
 {% info_block infoBox %}